GovS 013 component 12: Policies and registers for gifts and hospitality and COI

 Organisation partially meets the requirement

-The organisation has a managing conflicts of interest policy and registers that include gifts and hospitality that is available to all staff and includes the appropriate references to fraud, bribery and corruption and the requirements of the Bribery Act 2010.
+The organisation has a managing conflicts of interest policy and registers that includes reference to gifts and hospitality that is available to all staff and includes the appropriate references to fraud, bribery and corruption and the requirements of the Bribery Act 2010.

-There is little or no evidence of the organisation measuring awareness or knowledge of the requirements of the managing conflicts of interest policy and registers that include gifts and hospitality among staff.
+There is limited evidence of the organisation measuring awareness or knowledge of the requirements of the managing conflicts of interest policy and registers that include gifts and hospitality among staff.

 Organisation does not meet the requirement